-Depreciation, amortization and asset removal costs increased by \$38 million, or 4.3%, in 2021, primarily due to growth in capital assets as the Company continues to place new assets in-service, consistent with its ongoing capital investment program, as well as higher environmental spend and higher asset removal costs.
+Depreciation, amortization and asset removal costs increased by \$44 million, or 4.8%, for the year ended December 31, 2022, primarily due to growth in capital assets as the Company continues to place new assets in-service, consistent with its ongoing capital investment program, and higher asset removal costs primarily resulting from storm-related asset replacements.
+These increases were partially offset by a gain realized on the sale of surplus property in the fourth quarter of 2022.